neh-0505/conversational-chatbot-for-custom-data/README.md

 DEMO:
 https://github.com/user-attachments/assets/2c5028c2-428c-4b15-bf0f-49e7977a20a6

-IMPROVEMENTS: thischatbot can be further developed by using advanced LLM model and compute devices like GPU and TPU for quicker and custom responses
+IMPROVEMENTS: this chatbot can be improvised by using advanced LLM model and compute devices like GPU and TPU for quicker and custom responses